 1. A little him, a little you

-Add elements that you’re personally fond of, and make his personality a central part of your proposal as well.
+Add elements that you’re personally fond of, and make his personality a central part of your marriage proposition as well.
 His favorite flowers, his favorite colors, place, food (maybe you can make it at home), his favorite fragrance, restaurant, music, the ring that goes with his personality, etc. He will feel seen, he will know his girlfriend pays attention to his thoughts and likes, and he’ll feel at home with so much familiarity around him.
 The idea is to make him feel comfortable.

 2. Nature lovers can find the perfect proposal setting anywhere

 Among the best proposal ideas, this one speaks to the intimacy of your relationship.
 Pull a Schitt’s Creek moment where Patrick takes David on a hike and proposes marriage at the end of it.
 So, go on a hike, do it in the quiet of the woods, or at a beautiful lake.
 You would remember this peaceful moment forever.
 You can make a ritual of it by doing this same hike/trip on every anniversary.
 A lovely sentimental gift for your husband indeed.

 3. Pop the question right after sex, and then make love